smbeiragh/sanam/README.md

 sometimes you may need a mono-space type for numeric counters or tables, code snippets and thing like that.

-You may need to have more control on some specefic properties like font-size and font-weight and font-style by defining mixins.
-Check font-weight mixin [example](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)
+You may need to have more control on some specific properties like font-size and font-weight and font-style by defining mixins.
+Check font-weight mixin on [medium example](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)

 You should always use typography scale variables/mixins to assign to typography properties.